MarioMingarro/ClimaRep/README.md

 ```
 <img src="man/figures/F_8.jpeg" alt="Change_pol_2" width="600">

-*Figure 8: Example change in representativeness raster for Pol_2, showing areas of persistence, loss, or gain.*
+*Figure 8: Example change in representativeness raster for Pol_2, showing areas of retained, lost, or novel.*

 The `Charts` subfolder is updated or regenerated and contains summary image files visualizing the change analysis results for each input polygon.